Multi-wavelength observations of substructures in solar flare ribbons: Statistical Properties of Riblets

-Analysis of riblet parameters (length, speed, lifetime, and acceleration), as well as their spatial and temporal distributions, did not yield a method to distinguish linear from non linear riblets.
-Consequently, we examined their spatial distribution as a function of local energy release by overlaying CRISP observations with contours from both AIA and RHESSI.
+We next examined the riblet spatial distribution as a function of local energy release by overlaying CRISP H$\alpha$ observations with contours from both AIA and RHESSI.

-Figure~\ref{fig:aia_rhessi_contours} (b) shows the AIA 304\AA{} channel, which samples plasma at transition-region temperatures (around 50,000K), with RHESSI 25–50keV contours indicating sites where nonthermal electrons deposit energy via thick-target bremsstrahlung.
-The RHESSI contour at $(-905,\,-305)$arcsec corresponds to the flare loop-top region, where magnetic reconnection accelerates electrons.
-These electrons then stream along newly reconnected field lines toward the chromosphere, producing both EUV enhancement in AIA passbands and HXR footpoint emission in RHESSI.
-RHESSI images in the 25--50~keV range were used to generate a single integrated contour because the relevant RHESSI data span a short period (RHESSI enters nighttime early in our observation), and using shorter time intervals resulted in low intensity values and high uncertainties.
-Conversely, for AIA, the images differ at each snapshot, making it impractical to use individual snapshots directly for contour analysis.
-The location of a specific contour level (e.g., 40\%) in one snapshot may correspond to a different level (e.g., 60\%) in another.
-To address this variability, we analyzed the intensity values in AIA 304~\AA{} and AIA 1700~\AA{} over the entire field of view and time span of our observation.
-Contour levels were then defined as percentages (e.g., 10\%, 20\%, etc.) of the overall intensity distribution in each channel.
+Figure~\ref{fig:aia_rhessi_contours} (b) shows the AIA 304 \AA{}, which samples plasma at transition region temperatures (around 50,000K), with RHESSI 25–50keV contours indicating sites where nonthermal electrons deposit energy via thick-target bremsstrahlung.
+The RHESSI contour positioned at $(2.5,31.5)$ Mm, corresponds to the flare loop-top region.
+RHESSI images in the 25--50~keV range were integrated over the interval 12:38:00--12:43:30~UTC to generate a single contour map.
+This approach was necessary because RHESSI coverage spans only a short period before the spacecraft entered eclipse, and shorter integration windows produced low count rates and large uncertainties.
+As a result, the RHESSI contours remain fixed throughout our analysis.

+In contrast, AIA provides a time sequence of images, with intensities evolving significantly from frame to frame, albeit at a lower cadence as compared with CRISP.
+Consequently, the location of a given contour level (e.g., 40\%) in one snapshot may not correspond to the same relative brightness in another.
+To establish a consistent reference, we therefore analyzed the intensity distribution across the entire field of view and time span of the observation for both the AIA 304~\AA{} and 1700~\AA{} channels.
+Contour levels were then defined as fixed percentages (e.g., 10\%, 20\%, etc.) of this global intensity distribution, ensuring that riblet positions could be compared against a stable set of reference levels despite the evolving AIA emission.

-Figure~\ref{fig:aia_rhessi_contours} (a) presents the AIA 1700\AA{} channel, which captures emission from the temperature-minimum layer, again with RHESSI 25–50keV contours overlaid.
-The coincidence of RHESSI footpoints with enhancements in both AIA 304\AA{} and 1700\AA{} indicates that the same population of accelerated electrons is responsible for heating across multiple atmospheric layers.
+Figure~\ref{fig:aia_rhessi_contours} (a) shows the AIA 1700~\AA{} channel, dominated during flares by chromospheric emission, with RHESSI 25--50\,keV contours overlaid.
+The spatial coincidence of RHESSI footpoints with enhancements in both AIA 304~\AA{} and 1700~\AA{} implies a common driver precipitating nonthermal electrons depositing energy across multiple atmospheric layers.